ant-research/VCSL/README.md

 ```
 where each file named as ${video_id}.npy represents a video feature.

+You can also directly use the extracted features provided in `data/vcsl_features.txt`.

 To compute the similarity map between videos, run
 ```bash
 bash scripts/test_video_sim.sh